Skip to main content

 false

-When set to true, skips Google Tag
+When set to true, it skips Google Tag

 Manager initialization, assuming the parent page has already initialized GTM.